Illumina Innovates with Rancher and Kubernetes

 For best performance, run all three of your nodes in the same geographic datacenter.
 If you are running nodes in the cloud, such as AWS, run each node in a separate Availability Zone.
 For example, launch node 1 in us-west-2a, node 2 in us-west-2b, and node 3 in us-west-2c.

-It’s strongly recommended to have a “staging” or “pre-production” environment of your Rancher HA cluster mirrors your production environment as closely as possible in terms of software and hardware configuration.
+It’s strongly recommended to have a “staging” or “pre-production” environment of the Kubernetes cluster that Rancher runs on.
+This environment should mirror your production environment as closely as possible in terms of software and hardware configuration.

-You should run Rancher HA within the system and hardware requirements as closely as possible.
+The Rancher server’s Kubernetes cluster should run within the system and hardware requirements as closely as possible.
 The more you deviate from the system and hardware requirements, the more risk you take.

 However, metrics-driven capacity planning analysis should be the ultimate guidance for scaling Rancher, because the published requirements take into account a variety of workload types.